-Camp Huntington has a wireless remote Internet access also.
-There are computers concealed in a locked cabinet in the Carlson Classroom.
-There are ten computers for use and arrangements may be made with the director to use the computers.
-The wireless connection may be interrupted by poor weather conditions.
+Camp Huntington has a wireless Internet access also.
+There are computers and iPads concealed in a locked cabinet in the Carlson Classroom.
+There are six computers and six iPads for use.
+Arrangements may be made with the director.

 G.) Telephone Use

 The phones at the center are business phones.
 Camp Huntington has a phone in the Staff House for personal use.
 If you are making a long distance call, you will need a phone card.